socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

-As the **Soundcraft USB audio control panel** only sends USB requests changing the settings of the ducker while the ducker is actually enabled, it appears be prudent to do the same in any software implementing commands to Notepad series mixers.
+As the **Soundcraft USB audio control panel** only sends USB requests changing the settings of the ducker while the ducker is actually enabled, it appears to be prudent to do the same in any software implementing commands to Notepad series mixers.

 All ducker related commands appear to use the following format: